GoToFlow AI social media content generator logo

 Is ChatGPT enough to make Instagram carousels?

 ChatGPT can help with ideas, hooks, outlines, and slide copy.
 But by itself, it does not give you a complete visual carousel workflow.
-You still need to structure the slides, choose the visual direction, design the carousel, and refine the final draft.
+You still need to structure the slides, choose the visual direction, design the carousel, and review the final result.

 What is the difference between an AI carousel generator and Canva or Figma?

 Canva and Figma are strong design tools.
 They help with templates, layout, visuals, and brand assets.
-An AI carousel generator focuses more on turning an idea or source into a structured carousel: angle, hook, slide flow, copy, visual direction, and draft.
+An AI carousel generator focuses more on turning an idea or source into a structured carousel: angle, hook, slide flow, copy, visual direction, and ready carousel.

 What size should an Instagram carousel be?